danwing/https-local-domains/draft-thomson-https-local-domains.md

 for local servers.
 In this case, the advantages of making HTTPS available would seem to far outweigh the risk of using a key over long periods.

-## Misbinding TLS Raw Public Keys {#misbinding}

-When using Raw Public Keys, a misbinding attack (also called unknown key-share attack) is possible when the server name is not cryptographically bound to the TLS handshake ({{MM24}}).
-The attack is mitigated in this draft by requiring the client and server to use TLS SNI when requesting the server's raw public key.

 # IANA Considerations {#iana}